 Check-in and Arrival for the ferry to Bimini

-The guidance from Balearia Caribbean is very clear on the Check-in time: It starts every day at 6:00 AM.
-They strongly advise you however to be there from 6:15 to 6:45.
+The guidance from Balearia Caribbean is obvious on the Check-in time: It starts every day at 6:00 AM.
+They strongly advise you, however, to be there from 6:15 to 6:45.
 This is early as the ferry leaves every day at 9:00 AM.
 The Terminal doors close at 8:00 AM.
 So don't be late.
 They are strict at controlling these times, so do follow the guidelines!

 Timetable